Sai Pallavi: Career progression and fluctuations (2017–2019)

-In 2019, she played Nithya Lakshmi, a non-verbal autistic character, in the 2019 psychological Malayalam thriller Athiran opposite Fahadh Faasil.
-Despite limited dialogue, she delivered a nuanced performance using her expressions and body language to portray Nithya's struggles and emotions.
-Her next film in Tamil with actor Suriya, directed by Selvaraghavan titled NGK, released on 31 May 2019.
-She portrayed Geetha Kumari, a multifaceted character, not simply defined by anger also likely experiences a range of emotions throughout the film in response to her husband's political career.
-Although the film received mixed reviews from critics, it ended up being a commercial success.
+In 2019, she played Nithya Lakshmi, a non-verbal autistic character, in the psychological thriller Athiran opposite Fahadh Faasil.
+Despite limited dialogue, she delivered a nuanced performance, using her expressions and body language to portray Nithya's struggles.
+To authentically mirror the character's unique motor movements and cognitive responses, she engaged in pre-production research and spent time interacting with specialized trainers.
+Her next release was the Tamil political drama NGK, opposite Suriya and directed by Selvaraghavan.
+She portrayed Geetha Kumari, a multi-faceted character who experiences complex emotional shifts in response to her husband's entry into politics.
+Although the film received mixed reviews from critics, it concluded its run as a commercial success.

-Established actress (2020– present)
+Established actress (2020–2023)

 In 2020, she was recognised by Forbes magazine as one of India's 30 under 30.
 She was the only person from film industry in that list.
+This inclusion highlighted her substantial economic influence and widespread marketability within the highly competitive regional film landscapes.
 She also acted in a Netflix anthology film series Paava Kadhaigal segment Oor Iravu directed by Vetrimaaran.
 She portrayed Sumathi, a character caught in a complex situation.
 The narrative explores the clash between love, societal pressures, and notions of honor, with Sumathi's character at the center of this conflict, earning a nomination for SIIMA Award for Best Actress – Tamil.

-In 2021, she starred in the romantic drama Love Story directed by Sekhar Kammula alongside Naga Chaitanya for the first time and in her second collaboration with Sekhar Kammula after Fidaa (2017) A song from the film Love Story "Saranga Dariya" is popular among the Telangana folk songs.
-The theatrical version of the song became popular due to which it is spotted in top positions in the national music charts.
-Singer Mangli got wider appreciation for her vocals.
-The lyrical song received praise for Sai Pallavi's dance, choreography and the vocals by Mangli adding a "perfect Telangana nativity to the folk number".
+In early 2021, she was approached by production teams to star in high-profile Tamil films alongside top stars, including Vijay and Ajith Kumar.
+However, because the proposed female characters lacked significant narrative depth, she turned down the offers.
+Pallavi publicly maintained that she preferred focusing her creative energy on scripts where the female protagonist has significant agency and dramatic narrative weight rather than appearing in conventional decorative roles alongside established stars.
+That same year, she was also approached by director Meher Ramesh to play the pivotal role of Chiranjeevi's younger sister, Mahalakshmi, in Bhola Shankar (2023), a Telugu remake of the Tamil film Vedalam (2015).
+Pallavi declined the offer, later clarifying at a public promotional event that she harbor a general hesitation and fear toward acting in remakes; the character was subsequently portrayed by Keerthy Suresh.